Government of Sweden: High Contracting Party

-The Government of Sweden is the high contracting party when entering treaties with foreign sovereign states and international organisations (such as the European Union), as per 10:1 of the Instrument of Government.
+The government of Sweden is the high contracting party when entering treaties with foreign sovereign states and international organisations (such as the European Union), as per 10:1 of the Instrument of Government.
 In most other parliamentary systems (monarchies and republics alike) this formal function is usually vested in the head of state but exercised by ministers in such name.

 Promulgation

-Chapter 7, Article 7 prescribes that laws and ordinances are promulgated by the Government (by the Prime Minister or other cabinet minister), and are subsequently published in the Swedish Code of Statutes (Svensk författningssamling).
+Chapter 7, Article 7 prescribes that laws and ordinances are promulgated by the government (by the prime minister or other cabinet minister), and are subsequently published in the Swedish Code of Statutes (Svensk författningssamling).

 Formation and dismissal

-Following a general election, Speaker of the Riksdag begins to hold talks with the leaders of the parties with representation in the Riksdag, the Speaker then nominates a candidate for Prime Minister (statsminister).
+Following a general election, the Speaker of the Riksdag begins to hold talks with the leaders of the parties with representation in the Riksdag, the Speaker then nominates a candidate for prime minister (statsminister).
 The nomination is then put to a vote in the chamber.
 Unless an absolute majority of the members (175 members) votes "no", the nomination is confirmed, otherwise it is rejected.
 The Speaker must then find a new nominee.
-This means the Riksdag can consent to a Prime Minister without casting any "yes" votes.
+This means the Riksdag can consent to a prime minister without casting any "yes" votes.

-After being elected the Prime Minister appoints the cabinet ministers and announces them to the Riksdag.
-Prospective ministers do not have to be sitting members of the Riksdag, but if one accepts a nomination, they would surrender their seat to a substitute member.
-The new Government takes office at a special council held at the Royal Palace before the monarch, at which the Speaker of the Riksdag formally announces to the monarch that the Riksdag has elected a new Prime Minister and that the Prime Minister has chosen his cabinet ministers.
+After being elected, the prime minister appoints the cabinet ministers and announces them to the Riksdag.
+Prospective ministers do not have to be sitting members of the Riksdag, but if a member of the Riksdag accepts a nomination, they would surrender their seat to a substitute member.
+The new government takes office at a special council held at the Royal Palace before the monarch, at which the Speaker of the Riksdag formally announces to the monarch that the Riksdag has elected a new prime minister and that the prime minister has chosen his cabinet ministers.

 The Riksdag can cast a vote of no confidence against any single cabinet minister (statsråd), thus forcing a resignation.
-To succeed a vote of no confidence must be supported by an absolute majority (175 members) or it has failed.
+To succeed, a vote of no confidence must be supported by an absolute majority (175 members).

-If a vote of no confidence is cast against the Prime Minister this means the entire government is rejected.
-A losing government has one week to call for a general election or else the procedure of nominating a new Prime Minister starts anew.
+If a vote of no confidence is cast against the prime minister, the entire government is rejected.
+A losing government has one week to call for a general election or else the procedure of nominating a new prime minister starts anew.